 Oluwatobi Maeyen Odugunwa, Program Coordinator

-Oluwatobi Maeyen Odugunwa began work as part-time Program Coordinator for the Fund in 2022.
+Oluwatobi Maeyen Odugunwa joined the Fund as Program Coordinator in 2022.
 They originally joined us as Movement Power Intern through the 2021 Power Up Internship Program (a project of SolidarityIs and the Building Movement Project).

 Oluwatobi is a recent college graduate who currently works as an anti-bias reviewer and editor at a publishing company.
 As a multiply marginalized person, they have been involved in social justice work since a young age.
 Oluwatobi was most recently a student advocate and organizer for LGBTQ rights, and as an autistic wheelchair user, they are now looking to get involved in local disability justice work.
 They spend most of their days playing with their cat, listening to indie rock, knitting, playing videogames, or reading (sometimes all at the same time).
 Oluwatobi’s favorite stims are rocking, flapping, and echolalia.

-Bella Carlucci is volunteer Operations Assistant for the Fund.
-She is a junior at Georgetown University studying Psychology with minors in Disability Studies and Music.
-She began volunteering for the APOC Fund in March 2020 after being sent home from school as as result of the COVID 19 pandemic.
-Although she originally started by doing remote work in her hometown, Mill Valley, California, Bella continued to work with the fund while she studied remotely in Washington DC.
-Aside from working with the APOC Fund, Bella is a big supporter of performing arts and enjoys singing, acting, and playing piano.
+Bella Carlucci is the Fund’s Operations Assistant.
+She is a student at Georgetown University studying Psychology with minors in Disability Studies and Music.
+She began volunteering for the Fund in March 2020 after being sent home from school as as result of the COVID 19 pandemic.
+Although she originally started by doing remote work in her hometown, Mill Valley, California, Bella continued to work with the Fund while she studied remotely in Washington DC.
+Aside from working with the Fund, Bella is a big supporter of performing arts and enjoys singing, acting, and playing piano.
 Most recently she was in a live performance of The Wolves and an online performance of Man of La Mancha with Georgetown’s student run theater groups.
 In her free time, Bella enjoys cooking with her family, spending quality time with her friends, and taking long walks with her dog.

 Helen Kovary, Claudette Soler, and Bailey Kroner contributed Spanish language translations in Spring 2021 as part of Julia Isaac‘s course “Intro to Spanish Translation” at American University.
 Helen is a junior majoring in Sociology and minoring in International Studies., passionate about identity studies, Latin American affairs, and social justice.
 Bailey is a senior studying psychology, Spanish, and education, and an outdoor adventure enthusiast, Ice Cream lover, and food connoisseur.
 Claudette is a senior journalism student with a passion for news writing and truth-telling.